UIT technical writer hosts Documentation Town Hall

 If the thought of losing a knowledgeable colleague puts a pit in your stomach, your team’s internal documentation could probably use some work.

-Patrick Harris, a technical writer for UIT’s Strategic Communication group, could be your go-to colleague for improving your documentation strategy.
-Then, should the above scenario arise, you can spend those last precious weeks reminiscing, not picking the brain of your departing colleague or risking the loss of decades of experience you’ve come to count on.
+Patrick Harris, a technical writer for UIT’s Strategic Communication group, is the go-to colleague for UIT teams needing to improve their internal documentation strategy.
+Then, should the above scenario arise, UIT employees can spend those last precious weeks reminiscing, not picking the brain of a departing colleague.

-Anyone who was unable to attend may access a recording of the event in the UIT Employees Teams channel.
+UIT employees who were unable to attend may access a recording of the event in the UIT Employees Teams channel.

 Join the discussion or get internal documentation help